- How to be a Kpop Star

-Dancing is more important than Singing
+Dancing is more important than Singing.

 It helps to know some level of Korean.

 It is not a requirement to speak Korean.
-Remember, BlackPink’s Lisa didn’t speak Korean when she was a trainee.
-In fact, many K-pop entertainment companies allow all ethnicities and races to audition.
-This is because they want a representative from a particular country because that expands their audience base.
-Countries like Vietnam, Singapore, Malaysia, Japan, and of course China are places many K-pop entertainment companies are eager to enter.
+Remember, BlackPink’s Lisa didn’t speak Korean as a trainee.
+Many K-pop entertainment companies allow all ethnicities and races to audition.
+This is because they want a representative from a particular country.
+After all, that expands their audience base.
+Countries like Vietnam, Singapore, Malaysia, Japan, and China are places many K-pop entertainment companies are eager to enter.